 )

 For each area, we say what type of element it is: element_text(), element_line(), element_rect(), or element_blank().
 Within the element type, we give values to properties.
 This can be, say, setting the font family (the property) to Helvetica (the value).
+The bbc_style() function uses the various element_ functions to make tweaks, as you’ll see below.
+If you want to see additional ways that you can customize pieces of your plots, the ggplot2 package documentation, found at https://ggplot2.tidyverse.org/reference/element.html, provides a comprehensive list.

 One of the main things the bbc_style() function does is bump up the text size.
 Increasing font size helps with legibility, especially when plots made using the bbplot package are viewed on smaller mobile devices.
 The code first formats the title (with plot.title) using Helvetica 28-point bold font in a nearly black color (that’s the hex code #222222).
 The subtitle (using plot.subtitle) is 22-point Helvetica.